urbanspectra-nyc/sofiasys/README.md

 - We will start to manage project from this ghmd file.

 #### Project Log
 - 1-1-2022: First contract pending for two static pages.
+Awaiting first review meeting scheduled.

 - 12-31-2021: Set up empty repo and invited mdshukur to this repo.
   - We kick this project off with two responsive static pages, hand-coded: